Mask and Wig Club: Club organization

-The Mask and Wig Club is unique in that it consists of both alumni and undergraduate members who have participated in the Annual Production.
+The Mask and Wig Club stands unique among Penn student activities since the Club includes both alumni and undergraduate members.
+Established as an independent 501(c)3 nonprofit organization, the Club operates independently of the University of Pennsylvania while simultaneously maintaining a productive partnership with the University.
+All undergraduate members of the Mask and Wig Club participate in the on-campus activities of Mask and Wig at Penn.
 The Troupe consists of undergraduates who audition each fall and are selected into the various company sections (see below).

 The Club produces the Annual Production and maintains and operates its own landmark theater at 310 South Quince Street (see below).
 The Clubhouse is a popular wedding and event venue in Philadelphia and was named "Best Party Venue" by Philadelphia Magazine in 2010.

+The Club is led by its Board of Governors, a group consisting of Alumni and Undergraduate members who take active responsibility for the operations of the Club, production of performances, and maintenance of the Clubhouse.
+The current alumni president is Kyle Kozloff, who is a Penn Wharton graduate from the class of 1990 and currently employed as an SG&A Executive at Kozloff Household.

 Undergraduate sections

 The Mask and Wig Club is made up of four distinct sections: the cast, the band, the crew, and the business staff.

 The cast writes and performs material for productions.
 The band functions as a pit orchestra, playing original, self-arranged pieces for the Undergraduate Fall Show, and professionally arranged pieces for the Annual Production.
 The band also holds the headliner spot at the University of Pennsylvania's annual Spring Fling festival in the Quad.
 The crew builds elaborate, ornate, and completely original sets for Productions.
 The business staff is responsible for advertising and selling tickets for the Club's shows.